Borrowed Bites

 Overhead bowl of Roasted Pineapple Habanero Salsa

-Veggies roasted to perfection, sweet pineapple, and fiery habaneros make this Roasted Pineapple Habanero Salsa the star of every party.
-It’s super easy, comes together in a flash, and promises to be addicting every time!
+Veggies roasted to perfection, sweet pineapple, and fiery habaneros make this Roasted Pineapple Habanero Salsa recipe the star of every party.
+It's super easy to make, comes together in a flash, and promises to be addicting every time!
+Roasting the veggies adds a unique and mellowed flavor that tastes great on chips, tacos, bowls, and more.

 5 from 3 votes